MicrosoftDocs/customer-insights/ci-docs/engagement-insights/glossary.md

 ## Workspace

 A workspace is how you store and manage events and reports.
-When create a workspace, you select the type of data you will send to the workspace.
+When you create a workspace, you select the type of data you will send to the workspace.
 The workspace is where you can view user activity in real time.